-3 In the second edition of Coverdale's Bible, printed at Zurich (London) 1550, the book of Baruch is placed after Tobit, and the Prayer of Manasses added after The Story of Bel.
+In the second edition of Coverdale's Bible, printed at Zurich (London) 1550, the book of Baruch is placed after Tobit, and the Prayer of Manasses added after The Story of Bet.

 CHAP.
 X. GERS.
 Tyndale had translated the Old Testament to the end of 2 Chronicles: Rogers completed the translation with the help of Coverdale's Version which (it is said) he revised1: and added Coverdale's translation of the Apocrypha.
-The whole work was published under the name of Thomas Mat-THEW in 1537.
+The whole work was published under the name of Thomas Mar-THEW in 1537.
 The books of the Apocrypha have a separate title: 'The volume of the bookes called Apocripha contayned in the comen Transl. in Latyne, whych are not founde in the Hebrue nor in the Chalde.'
-Then follows a list of the books identical except in some of the titles with that in the Authorised Version: and a new Preface is added in place of Coverdale's.
+Then follows a list of the books identical except in some of the titles with that in the Authorised Version; and a new Preface is added in place of Coverdale's.
 This Preface is a translation of that prefixed to Calvin's French Bible of Neufchâtel, and affirms in very distinct language the subordinate position of the Apocrypha, 'as they are not received nor taken as legitimate and lawful as well of the Hebrew as of the whole Church.'
 In the New Testament the order of Tyndale is preserved unchanged; and the Epistle to the Hebrews, though transposed, still bears the name of St Paul.

-TAVERNER'S
+In the Bible of R. TAVERNER (London, 1539), which follows Matthew closely, there are some significant changes.
+The title to the Apocrypha remains unaltered, but there is no preface; and in the title of the Epistle to the Hebrews the name of St Paul is omitted

-Bible.
+TAVERNER'S Bible.